markroland/dotstar-sequences/readme.md

 Contains show definitions in JSON format.
 Used by schedule.py.

-##### simulator

-Contains code for running a browser based simulator of sequences

 ## Script Descriptions

-##### play.py

-Run a single sequence on an LED strip.

 ##### demo.py

 Run a demonstration show on the LED strip.
 This will go through several sequences as defined in a JSON file.

+##### play.py

+Run a single sequence on an LED strip.

+##### render-sequence.py

+Render a Sequence to a static PNG image where each line represents a frame of the Sequence, and each column represents a single LED in the strand.

 ##### schedule.py